MultiSafepay/docs/content/payments/about-payments/evaluating-uncleared-transactions.md

 {{< /details >}}

 {{< details title="Customer" >}}
-You can view customer information in your MultiSafepay account and in your [backend](/glossaries/multisafepay-glossary/#backend), which may contain useful information we do not have.
+You can view customer information in your MultiSafepay dashboard and in your [backend](/glossaries/multisafepay-glossary/#backend), which may contain useful information we do not have.

 Consider: